bvenkatakarthik/bvenkatakarthik.github.io/_posts/2025-03-26-BookSeries.md

 * "Linear Operators, Vols 1 to 3" by Dunford, Swartz.
 * "A Mathematical Gift, Vols 1 to 3" by Ueno, Shiga, Morita.
 * "A Comprehensive Introduction to Differential Geometry, Vols 1 to 5" by Spivak.
+* "Number Theory, Vols 1 to 3" by Kato, Kurokawa, Sato.